alexisambray/CCAPDEV-Phase1-S11-Group2/README.md

 - Under Database in server.js, modify user and password to match your host server settings

 Instructions:
+- Open db.sql from model folder in MySQL Workbench
+- Run the script (use the lightning button) to create the database
+- Open command prompt (CMD)
 - CD to the application location
 - Type “npm start” in CMD
     - Alternative scripts: